Donating to People in Need

 There are several types of deferred gifts that may offer significant financial advantages for you.

 Gifts Through a Will (Bequests): A gift made by will is a bequest.
-The gift is made after your death from assets you owned.
+The gift is made after your death from the assets you owned.
 Having a will is very important.
 If you do not have a will the determination of how your assets will be distributed will be made by the State of Florida or the state you claim as a permanent residence.

 If you wish to include a bequest for Catholic Charities in a will please use the following language: “I hereby give, devise and bequeath to the Catholic Charities Foundation, Diocese of Venice, Inc., which has its principal offices at 1000 Pinebrook Road, Venice, FL 34285.”
-Here you may designate a specific dollar amount, or specific property such as your residence, or a percentage of your estate or a portion or all of the residuary of your estate (what remains after all bequests are made as provided in your will and all taxes and other expense of administering your estate have been paid).
+Here you may designate a specific dollar amount, or specific property such as your residence, or a percentage of your estate or a portion or all of the residuary of your estate (what remains after all bequests are made as provided in your will and all taxes and other expenses of administering your estate have been paid).

 Part of the income received is a tax-free return of principal.
 The amount of income received is based on the amount of contribution and on the age(s) of the person(s) who receives the income for life.
 Payout rates are higher for individuals who are older when they establish a charitable gift annuity for themselves.
 When a person is younger, or when more than one person is to receive income, payout rates are lower.
 Charitable gift annuity payout rates are established every three years.

-By creating a charitable trust and placing assets into it, you can often increase your income and receive that income for a life (or lives) or a term of years.
+By creating a charitable trust and placing assets into it, you can often increase your income and receive that income for life (or lives) or a term of years.
 While the trust exists, the assets in it are invested to provide income to you and, hopefully, some growth in the assets as well.
 Only when the trust terminates are the assets distributed to The Catholic Charities Foundation to be used for Catholic Charities.
 However, when you create the trust you receive a current income tax deduction for the present value of the deferred gift to the charity.
 The Catholic Charities Foundation offers three kinds of charitable remainder trusts:

 Charitable Remainder Unitrust: This trust provides a variable income to you or someone you love for life.
 You or your beneficiary receives a percentage of the fair market value of the trust assets as revalued each year.
-At your death, or the death of a beneficiary, the remainder of the trust passes to The Catholic Charities Foundation.
+At your death or the death of a beneficiary, the remainder of the trust passes to The Catholic Charities Foundation.

 Charitable Remainder Annuity Trust: This trust provides fixed income to you or someone you love for life.
 You or your beneficiary receives a fixed dollar amount each year based on the value of the assets transferred to the trust.
 At your death, the remainder of the trust passes to The Catholic Charities Foundation.